Are you just starting as a virtual assistant? Learn my best tips to help you land paying clients as a new VA, even with no prior experience.

 So you finally did it–you took a leap of faith and decided you’re going to embark on this VA journey.
 Now it’s time to find those fabulous clients you’ve been dreaming about, and you’re wondering how you’re going to do that as a new virtual assistant.

 First off, if you haven’t already, check out 5 Steps To Become A Virtual Assistant before you do anything else.
-In that post I go over all the basics on what you need to do before you land your first client.
+In that post, I go over all the basics of what you need to do before you land your first client.
 This is an essential read when getting started!

 If you’ve gone through those steps and are truly ready to start finding clients, then read on.

 You might be a new VA, but that doesn’t necessarily mean you’re inexperienced.

 Here’s what I mean–starting out, you should offer services that utilize skills you already have and/or have used in other jobs.
 This is key to successfully finding clients as a new virtual assistant!

 When I first started looking for clients, I didn’t even know virtual assistant was an official job title!
 I just had this idea in my mind that I wanted to be a remote assistant.
 I didn’t even have a portfolio.
 I did have experience though (and a resume) and that is what I really needed to attract clients.

 So maybe you’ve never been a VA before, but whatever experience you do have, relate it back to your services and show clients how you can benefit them.

 If I were just starting out in my business, my cold pitch might sound something like this:

 Hello ______, I’m Jo–an experienced content writer and social media specialist.
 I wanted to inquire if you’re looking to outsource any remote services for your business, ______?